-The Company acquired Essentialis, Inc., or Essentialis, through a merger, or the Merger, on March 7, 2017, pursuant to Agreement and Plan of Merger dated December 22, 2016.
-Essentialis's efforts prior to the Merger were focused primarily on developing and testing product candidates that target the ATP-sensitive potassium channel, a metabolically regulated membrane protein whose modulation has the potential to impact a wide range of rare metabolic, cardiovascular, and CNS diseases.
-Essentialis has tested Diazoxide Choline Controlled Release Tablet, or DCCR, as a treatment for Prader-Willi Syndrome, or PWS, a complex metabolic/neurobehavioral disorder.
+On March 7, 2017, the Company completed its merger, or the Merger, with Essentialis, Inc., a Delaware corporation, or Essentialis, in accordance with the Merger Agreement by and between Soleno Therapeutics and Essentialis dated December 22, 2016, or the Merger Agreement.
+After the Merger, the Company's primary focus has been the development and commercialization of novel therapeutics for the treatment of rare diseases.
+Essentialis was a privately-held, clinical-stage biotechnology company focused on the development of breakthrough medicines for the treatment of rare diseases in which there is increased mortality and risk of cardiovascular and endocrine complications.
+Prior to the Merger, Essentialis's efforts were focused primarily on developing and testing product candidates that target the ATP-sensitive potassium channel, a metabolically-regulated membrane protein whose modulation has the potential to impact a wide range of rare metabolic, cardiovascular, and central nervous system diseases.
+Essentialis had tested DCCR as a treatment for PWS, a complex metabolic/neurobehavioral disorder.
 DCCR has orphan designation for the treatment of PWS in the United States, or U.S., as well as in the European Union, or E.U.
-Consummation of the Merger was subject to various closing conditions, including the Company's consummation of a financing of at least \$8.0 million at, or substantially contemporaneous with, the closing of the Merger, which occurred on March 7, 2017 and the receipt of stockholder approval of the Merger at a special meeting of its stockholders, which was held on March 6, 2017.

-Subsequent to the acquisition of Essentialis, the Company determined to divest, sell or otherwise dispose of the CoSense, NFI and Serenz businesses.
-Accordingly, and pursuant to ASC 205-20-45-10, any assets and liabilities related to the discontinued activities of CoSense, NFI and Serenz have been presented separately in the balance sheet as held for sale items, and the related operations reported herein for the CoSense, NFI and Serenz activities are reported as discontinued operations in the statements of operations.
+Subsequent to the Merger with Essentialis described above, the Company determined to divest, sell or dispose of its business efforts focused on the development and commercialization of its Serenz and CoSense technologies.
+Accordingly, and pursuant to ASC 205-20-45-10, any assets and liabilities related to the discontinued activities of CoSense and Serenz were presented separately as held for sale items, and the related operations reported herein for the CoSense and Serenz activities are reported as discontinued operations in the statements of operations.

-The Company determined to divest, sell or otherwise dispose of the CoSense, NFI and Serenz businesses in order to focus on the development and commercialization of novel therapeutics for the treatment of rare diseases.
-The Company's current research and development efforts are primarily focused on advancing its lead candidate, DCCR tablets for the treatment of PWS, into late-stage clinical development.
+The Company's current research and development efforts are primarily focused on advancing its lead candidate, DCCR tablets, for the treatment of PWS, through late-stage clinical development.